coffeevalenbat/CBT-FX/FX-Hammer-Guide.md

 **I also recommend being familiar with things such as binary numbers and hexadecimal numbers, it's not necessary but it'll help you understand this better since most values used in the editor are hexadecimal.**

 ## Getting Started
-First and foremost, get FX-Hammer from [here](https://www.pouet.net/prod.php?which=17337), you'll see a lot of files since this release includes it's accompanying music driver and other tools, but it's the `hammered.gb` file inside the `SFX` folder.
+First and foremost, get FX-Hammer from [here](https://www.pouet.net/prod.php?which=17337), you'll see a lot of files since this release includes it's accompanying music driver and other tools, but we're looking for `fxhammer.zip`, here's you'll find two other files, `hammered.gb` and `fxbank.sav`, rename this last one to `hammered.sav` to make sure it's loaded by your emulator once you load the ROM.
 This is (as far as I know) the latest release of the editor, sadly the source is supposedly lost so don't expect a new release any time soon.

-The ROM should work on any Game Boy emulator or real hardware using a flash cart, personally I recommend running it in GBC mode for the pretty colors, but any model should work, just make sure that you can access the save data (Normally called `hammered.sav` or `hammered.srm`) later, also, **make sure to run the ROM alongside the included .sav file**.
+The ROM should work on any Game Boy emulator or real hardware using a flash cart, personally I recommend running it in GBC mode for the pretty colors, but any model should work, just make sure that you can access the save data (`hammered.sav`) later, also, **make sure to run the ROM alongside the included .sav file**.

 ![First thing](/img/first_thing.bmp)